-Local decision making has impacted how we have managed our business during the COVID-19 pandemic.
+Local decision making has impacted how we managed our business during the COVID-19 pandemic.
 Our ability to use technology-based delivery channels to service our customers in a low-contact environment played an integral part in maintaining social distancing to help prevent the spread of COVID-19.
-Our regional executives were able to manage their banking operations in compliance with local shut-down orders.
-Our employees were able to work remotely as needed.